spiral-software/fftx/examples/3DDFT_mpi/README.md

     ``complex`` - 1 for a complex-to-complex transform, or 0 if the input or output is real (e.g. R2C or C2R).

-    ``check`` - 1 to check the distributed computation with an equivalent 3D transform using vendor libraries only on rank 0.
+    ``check`` - 2 to check the distributed computation on all elements of an equivalent 3D transform using vendor libraries only on rank 0; 1 to check only first element; 0 for no check.
 This should be 0 for problem sizes that would be too large to fit in device memory.
+No check is done if any dimension has length greater than 64 or if there are more than 4 MPI ranks.

 For a forward transform, the input data is laid out as ``[(Z0), Z1, Y, X]``, where ``Z0`` and ``Z1`` are derived from tiling the ``Z`` dimension and distributing a block to each of the ``p`` MPI ranks.
 Therefore, ``Z0`` is distributed over the ranks, ``Z1`` is the slowest local dimension and ``X`` is the fastest dimension.